Don’t confuse train brain with train your brain. They’re not the same thing.

 Strategies to Implement to Reduce Train Brain in Your Organization

 In addition to avoiding train brain, several strategies can be implemented to reduce its effects.
 One of the most effective strategies is to provide employees with regular breaks during training sessions.
-Or, if you use more self-paced training, also known as asynchronous training, then you can empower employees to take their own breaks.
+Or, if you use more self-paced training, also known as asynchronous training, you can empower employees to take their breaks.

 Breaking up training to limit train brain could be as simple as breaking up training into short sessions and asking a question or two to make people think instead of passively watching (and forgetting).